Why do the bells of Petrov Cathedral ring at 11 o’clock every morning, instead of at noon?

 Directions to next stop:

 Ready for another pint?
-From the cathedral, walk downhill the Biskupská street, pass Šilingrovo Square on your left, keep walking down the Dominikánská Street and look for entry to Pivovarský dům Poupě (Poupě Brewery House) on your right (address is Dominikánská 15).
-On the opposite side of the street is the New Town Hall complex – which we’ll get to soon, but first: beer time!
+From the cathedral, walk downhill along Biskupská Street, pass Šilingrovo Square on your left, and continue down Dominikánská Street.
+Look for the entrance to Pivovarský dům Poupě on your right (Dominikánská 15).
+On the opposite side of the street you’ll see the New Town Hall complex – which we’ll explore soon, but first: beer time!